-In this case, continue bathing your boy and using the flea comb until you're certain that there are no more fleas or eggs present.
+If you are still seeing fleas, continue bathing your boy and using the flea comb until you're confident that no more fleas or eggs are present.

-Once you've managed to get rid of these pesky critters, and you have the fleas under control, check your pet's coat often and keep a watchful eye open for tell-tale scratching.
+Once you've managed to get rid of these pesky critters and have the fleas under control, check your pet's coat often and keep a watchful eye open for tell-tale scratching.

 You can always check your dog's coat each time you groom him.

-Continue using the preventative flea control each month to help keep him clear.
-You can pick up many effective flea treatments either online or in good pet stores.
+Continue using preventative flea control each month to help keep him clear.
+You can pick up many effective flea treatments online or in good pet stores.

 Alternatively, your vet may prescribe something for you, or you can ask him about natural flea control if you prefer a more holistic approach.